hansonma21/OSU-Course-Search/README.md

 # OSU-Course-Search
 Django Project, deployed on Heroku, that allows OSU students to search for their classes and find out who their instructors might be (that would otherwise be hidden).
-A very, very limited build can be viewed on osucoursesearch.herokuapp.com
+A build can be viewed on osucoursesearch.herokuapp.com

 # Currently in a beta build
-To test locally, you need to run
+To first get all the packages, you need to set up a virtual environment (venv) and run ```pip install -r requirements.txt``` To test locally, you need to run
 ```python manage.py createsuperuser```
 Follow the directions to create an admin profile.
 From there run